mikey-/tc-apigateway-solution/README.md

 HERE'S WHAT ELSE I THINK:

-It'd would be worth looking into the benefits of stylistic relating to stylistic elements of the challenge's documentation, code and templates.
+It'd would be worth looking into the benefits of improving the stylistic elements of the challenge's documentation, code and templates.

 I probably complained about doing this test a lot, but I really did enjoy the process and found it to be very rewarding.
 Arguably the most valuable lessons